How the Smith Career Center can help YOU

-Use eRecruiting to search jobs and internships, request on-campus interviews, send resumes to employers, connect with professionals, and stay updated on career opportunities and events.
+- Use Bradley netWORK to search positions, request on-campus interviews, send resumes to employers, connect with professionals, and stay updated on career opportunities and events.

 SENIORS, GRADUATING STUDENTS, AND RECENT GRADUATES

-Your resume and cover letter must in perfect order.
+- Your resume and cover letter must in perfect order.
 As competition increases for available positions, application materials must be without error and targeted to each individual opportunity.
-Use OptimalResume to develop your resume and then bring your draft(s) to the SCC for Overnight Review.
+Use the available online resources and SCC for Overnight Review.

-A practice or mock interview using biginterview will help you prepare for the big day.
-We advise students to meet with their Career Advisor to review the recorded interview in order to receive feedback and additional tips.
+- A practice or mock interview will help you prepare for the big day.
+We advise students to meet with their Career Advisor to review recorded interviews in order to receive feedback and additional tips.

 STUDENTS WITH SEVERAL SEMESTERS UNTIL GRADUATION

-You may be tempted to switch your major into something you believe is more "stable."
+- You may be tempted to switch your major into something you believe is more "stable."
 However, the employment outlook for different careers changes.
 Pick a major and career to utilize your skills, interests, and values.
-FOCUS2 - Career Assessment, "What Can I Do With A Major In?" and your Career Advisor may help with your decision and better understanding of your major.
-(Visit the SCC to obtain the "access code" for FOCUS2)
+"What Can I Do With A Major In?" and your Career Advisor may help with your decision and better understanding of your major.